LabOrchestrator/LabOrchestrator-Documentation/prototype/prototype.md

 ### Customize Image

+#### Docker Notice

+Because we use container disks in this part to run our VMs in the Kubernetes cluster and container disks are using docker you need to know about the build context of docker to prevent errors.
+The build context of docker is a folder from where all recursive contents of files and directories will be sent to the docker daemon.
+This is used by docker to isolate the context where the image is build and to prevent errors in later use of the image.
+If one of your subdirectories contains all your VM images, all of them will be sent to the docker daemon and this may slow down the build process.
+Also if your build context is too big docker hub will not accept your images even if they are much smaller (e.g. your docker image contains one VM and is 5GB big, but the context contains 6 VMs and is 30GB big).
+To speedup your builds and to prevent docker hub errors you should always separate your dockerfiles and VM images into different folders or exclude all VM images that you are not adding to the docker image in the `.dockerignore`. [@sobigcontext] [@dockercontext]

 #### Non Cloud Images

 If you use other images than cloud images, you need to install cloud-init manually.
 To use such an image, open it with gnome boxes, then install your software and shutdown.
 After that your qcow2 image is saved in `~/.var/app/org.gnome.Boxes/data/gnome-boxes/images/` if you installed gnome boxes with snap or in `~/.local/share/gnome-boxes` if you installed it with apt. [@gnomeboxeshelp]